wp-plugins/digiproveblog/readme.txt

 == Changelog ==

+= 2.10 =
+* Removed unnecessary error diagnostic
+* Now informs user of (important) MySQL errors that have occurred
+* Compatible with Wordpress 3.5 (and change to wpdb->prepare)

 = 2.09 =
 * Changed id of Digiprove Notice container element to make it easily selectable in CSS